Supermanoela

 Supermanoela is a Brazilian telenovela produced and broadcast by TV Globo.
 It premiered on 21 January 1974 and ended on 5 June 1974, with a total of 137 episodes.
-It is the thirteenth "novela das sete" to be aired at the timeslot.
+It is the thirteenth "novela das sete" to be aired in the timeslot.
 It was created by Walther Negrão and directed by Gonzaga Blota.

+The series is completely missing from any archive and is now considered lost.